Tagimasa/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 We have the following main sampling stages:

-   s1- attendance sampling,
+   s1- attendance sampling
-   s2- infection sampling,
+   s2- infection sampling
-   s3- prim. tracing sampling,
+   s3- prim. tracing sampling
-   s4- sec. tracing.
+   s4- sec. tracing

 s1 - The sample size is 1,000 individuals attending one of the events - wedding or brunch.
 The sampling frame - 800 individuals are assigned to the brunch, 200 individuals are assigned to the wedding. s2 - The model define Infection probability as 10% - np.random.choice().
 It is binomial distribution – yes/no (infected or not inf.).